University Policy #1080

 Subpart A. Employees.

 - Prohibition.
 Employees are prohibited from possessing or carrying a firearm while acting in the course and scope of their employment, either on or off university property, regardless of whether the employee has a permit to carry a firearm, except as otherwise provided in this policy.

 - Licensed peace officers.
 Subpart 3.A.1. does not apply to employees who are licensed peace officers under Minnesota Statutes section 626.84, subd.1(c), when assigned by the college or university to public safety duties.

 - Employee reporting responsibility.
 An employee with a reasonable basis for believing an individual is in possession of or carrying a firearm in violation of this policy has a responsibility to report the suspected act in a timely manner, unless doing so would subject the employee or others to physical harm.
-Reports should be made to Thomas Maida, Director of Safety and Security (651-793-1725).
+Reports should be made to the Director of Safety (651-793-1725).
 This policy shall not prohibit prompt notification to appropriate law enforcement authorities when an immediate threat to personal safety exists.
 Employees shall not make reports of a suspected violation knowing they are false or in reckless disregard of the truth.